GIftSibusiso/Basic-maths/README.md

 If you have any questions or feedback about the calculator project, please feel free to contact the author at nkabinde17sibusiso@gmail.com

+### Known code issues:
+DOM is a bit messy.
+Code undocumented.